-• All serious sanctions will be recorded and held centrally by the Head for monitoring purposes.
+All serious sanctions will be recorded on My Concern as well as being held centrally by the Head for monitoring purposes.

 Child-on-child abuse

 At its more extreme, negative behaviour may become child-on-child abuse.
 Our Safeguarding Policy outlines the measures we put in place to prevent and deal with child-on-child abuse.